Interorbital Systems

 Interorbital Systems (IOS) is an American space development company based in Mojave, California.
 It was established in 1996 by Roderick and Randa Milliron.
 As of October 2023, the company is in development stage for three orbital launch vehicles: NEPTUNE, TRITON, and TRITON HEAVY.

 Interorbital Systems has participated in the development of a launch vehicle for the Google Lunar X Prize Team Synergy Moon and has provided suborbital commercial launch services.
 For orbital launch, they have so far facilitated launches with ISRO and Jaxa.
 Additionally, the company participated as a competitor in the Ansari X Prize and America's Space Prize competitions.

+Rocket designs

+NEUTRINO Sounding Rocket

+Interorbital's first rocket was the NEUTRINO a liquid fueled pressure-fed bipropellant sounding rocket powered by an in-house GPRE 0.5NFA engine.
+It was 20ft in length, 8in in diameter with a gross mass of 380lbs and with a payload mass of 5lb that could reach an apogee of 65 miles.
+Three NEUTRINOs would be launched between 1999 and 2001 with no subsequent attempts.
+By 2009 the FAA still classified the NEUTRINO as an “additional conceptual vehicle” with the rocket never beginning the routine flights Interorbital had hoped for.